 In addition to ample playtime, provide your chinchilla with various enrichment items to help satisfy their natural habits of playing, hiding, chewing, and exploring.
 You can simply switch out hides, rearrange the levels of their cage, or add some alluring new chew toys.
 This can ensure your furry friend remains mentally fit.

 These rodents give themselves a dust bath to stay tidy.
-It is vital that your chinchilla take dust baths once or twice a week in fine volcanic ash that you can purchase at a pet shop.
+It is vital that your chinchilla takes dust baths once or twice a week.
+You can opt for commercial dust baths, or mixtures of silver sand and Fuller’s earth (9:1 ratio).
+Ensure their bath is 2 to 4 inches deep.

 Here are three fun facts about chinchillas, especially for those considering making a chinchilla their next family pet.